 - Bring water just to a simmer in the bottom pan of the double boiler.
 Place half of the chocolate into the top pan of the double boiler (or into a bowl set over the lower pan.)
 Have a digital thermometer ready and stir the chocolate constantly as it melts.

 - Place your thermometer in the melted chocolate and continue to stir it.
-When the temperature reaches 115 degrees, remove the pan or bowl from the heat.
+When the temperature reaches 115°F, remove the pan or bowl from the heat.

-- Now you want to bring the temperature down to about 95 degrees: stir the chocolate checking the temperature periodically: it took my melted chocolate about 7 minutes to cool to 95 degrees.
+- Now you want to bring the temperature down to about 95°F: stir the chocolate checking the temperature periodically: it took my melted chocolate about 7 minutes to cool to 95 °F.

-- Once you get it down to 95 degrees, place the pan or bowl with the chocolate back over the pan of simmering water.
+- Once you get the chocolate down to 95°F, place the pan or bowl with the chocolate back over the pan of simmering water.
 Add in the rest of the chocolate.
-Stir it constantly to melt everything, and you'll have a pan of very smooth, thick chocolate.
+Stir it constantly to melt everything.
+You'll have a pan of very smooth, thick chocolate ready to dip the cherries.

 Notes

-- Make sure the cherries are totally dry before dipping them.
-If any water gets into the melted chocolate it will cause the chocolate to seize.
+- Be sure the cherries are completely dry before dipping them.
+If any water drips into the melted chocolate, it will cause the chocolate to seize and harden.

-- The vegetable shortening in the chocolate is to help the chocolate set more quickly and have a bit of a shine.
-This can also be achieved by tempering: if you want to try tempering your chocolate, the instructions are in the recipe as an option.
+- I add a dab of vegetable shortening to the chocolate as a quick and easy way to help the chocolate set more quickly and keep a bit of a shine.
+These can also be achieved by tempering the chocolate.
+If you want to try tempering your chocolate, I've included instructions in the recipe below.

 Comments